Kaggle/kaggle-api/documentation/models.md

 **Options:**

 *   `-p, --path <FOLDER_PATH>`: Path to the folder containing the `model-metadata.json` file (defaults to the current directory).
-This folder should also contain your model files that you intend to upload as part of the first model instance.
+This folder should also contain your model files that you intend to upload as part of the first model variation.

 **Example:**